Feb 23, 2025

 None of these came to me in a moment of heavenly inspiration; I stole them from friends/mentors/books or arrived at them in discussion.

 THE PROBLEMS BUCKET: What gets problematized in your story?
-Which is to say, what goes in your bucket of problems?
-Inconsistency here is what kills me.
-For example: a contemporary fairy tale retelling that isn't sure whether monarchy is something to be interrogated or not.
-Just this week a friend pointed out that interpersonal relationships should basically always be in the problems bucket but sometimes aren't.
-I hadn't thought of using this lens that way but it's so smart.
-My friends are so smart.
+Which is to say, what goes in your bucket of problems, and what doesn't?
+Be deliberate and consistent about this.
+Inconsistency always jumps out to me.
+For example: a contemporary fairy tale retelling that isn't sure whether monarchy is something to be interrogated or not, and so ends up being muddled and unsatisfying.
+(A friend pointed out that interpersonal relationships should basically always be in the problems bucket but sometimes aren't.
+I hadn't thought of using this lens that way but it's smart!)

-SIDE CHARACTERS ARE A PRISM: With limited time/space, a way to make a text feel richer is for every character to say something about your main character.
+SIDE CHARACTERS ARE A PRISM: With limited time/space, a way to make a text feel richer is for every character to say something about your main character, who should say something about your work as a whole.
 What thematic questions does your MC pose?
 How do side characters reflect those questions?

 PUNCHLINE PLACEMENT: Where in your line/chapter/mission/cutscene is the most important piece of information?
 Play with that for pacing/tension/surprise.
 "And his name was… DRACULA!" feels more explosive than "And Dracula… was his NAME!"
 It gets repetitive if you only ever place your bomb at the final beat.
 Maybe a script feels weirdly paced because your bomb is always in the same position within a line (or chapter, or mission, or cutscene...).